Methotrexate tablets for inflammatory conditions

 Sun protection

 Methotrexate makes your skin more sensitive to the sun.
-Protect your skin when you are in the sun, especially between 10am and 3pm.
-If outdoors, wear protective clothing and use a high factor sunscreen (SPF 30+).
+Protect your skin when you are in the sun, especially from 10am to 3pm.
+If you're outdoors, wear protective clothing and use a high factor sunscreen (SPF 30+ or higher).

 Pregnant or planning a pregnancy